– Spoiler Review –

 - When did it become common knowledge Obi-Wan was on Tatooine?
 At the end of “Visions and Voices,” the planet Obi-Wan was hiding out on was still up for debate and I wish they included like at least one line of dialogue to reveal when/how they finally deduced his location.

 - Remember how I said this episode highlights the problems with Ezra at this point in his life?
-Well, add naivety to that list as I’m pretty damn surprised he was unable to put the conveniently left Sith holocron piece as a trap by Maul and not the Tusken Raiders (which was a fun sequence, at least).
+Well, add naivety to that list as I’m pretty damn surprised he was unable to put it together that the conveniently left Sith holocron piece was a trap by Maul and not the Tusken Raiders (which was a fun sequence, at least).
 Does he really think the Tuskens would’ve known to lure him there with a Sith holocron piece?

 - While it’s not surprising Bail Organa lied to even Captain Rex about Kenobi’s fate, it was pretty cool to hear him both be so wishful that Kenobi would be alive and sad over what he believes is the truth.
 Wonder if they’ll tell him now?